open-component-model/ocm-spec/doc/appendix/C/README.md

 ## Serialization Format

 A digest for a component version is stored along with a [signature](../D/README.md) in a component-descriptor.
-A component-descriptor can have multiple signatures and with this multipe digests.
+A component-descriptor can have multiple signatures and with this multiple digests.
 A digest consists of the elements `hashAlgorithm`, `normalisationAlgorithm`, and `value`.

 Example: